Elliptic Littlewood identities: Quadratic transformations

-In particular, when $n=1$, both sides are essentially independent of $t$, and thus the normalization conjecture (i.e., the case $\blambda=0$) holds in that case as well, which in turn implies the $n=1$ case of Conjecture \ref{conj:vanmq} in its entirety.
-Again, however, a proof for $t\in \{p,q\}$ would require the corresponding $n=2$ cases to be demonstrated.
-Even the case $t=1$ is rather subtle in this case, since then the relevant univariate integrals become singular.
+In particular, when $n=1$, both sides are essentially independent of $t$, and thus the conjecture holds in that case as well.
+Note, however, that the usual deduction of the $t=1$ case from the univariate case founders on the fact that the integral becomes singular when $t=1$.
+The cases $t\in \{p,q\}$ follow from the fact that the conjecture holds for $n=1$ and $n=2$.